ColinChisholm/pemgeneratr/README.md

 Here the DTM is loaded and cropped to the area of interest.
 The multiple resolutions of the DTM are generated, and then the co-variates are generated.

+*Note for the project we have decided to start with 2.5m<sup>2</sup> as the finest pixel resolution.* For easier processing throughout the remainder of this project the extent of this initial dtm needs to be to be constrained to the nearest 10m interval.

 ### Load DTM